clairecDS/DoingDataScience_CaseStudy2/README.md

 - Give a conclusion of your analysis as far as forecasting exports for Chulwalar

-For my project, I will be forecasting the "total etel" flower exports for Chulwalar.
+For this project, we will be forecasting the "total etel" flower exports for Chulwalar.

 #Table of Contents